lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork7.md

 * Log in to the server.
 * From your home directory, navigate to `classwork/week4/mon/`, creating directories `week4` and `mon` if necessary.
+* You may optionally start with starter code in `/public/classwork/week4/wed/grade_starter.c`.
 * Inside this directory, create a file called `grade.c`.
 In it, write a program solving the following problem.